papontem/37_2_Node_PG_BizTime_Exercise_Further_Study/README.md

 ## /industries

-- GET
+- GET /industries
-  - listing all industries, which should show the company code(s) for that industry
+  - Lists all industries, which should show the company code(s) for that industry
   - Returns:
   ```js
   {